miker704/Strife/patch_V5_notes.md

     - Added new Lunar New Year Dragon Dance Profile effect to Strife Shop.
     - Added new Lunar New Year Fortune Flurry Profile effect to Strife Shop.
     - Added new Lunar New Year Midnight Celebration Profile effect to Strife Shop.
-    - Added all new Lunar New Year profile effect styles to profile effect preview modal.
+    - Added all new Lunar New Year profile effect to profile effect preview modal.
-    - Added all new Lunar New Year profile effect styles to profile effect item card.
+    - Added all new Lunar New Year profile effect to profile effect item card.
-    - Added all new Lunar New Year profile effect styles to preview gift upc modal.
+    - Added all new Lunar New Year profile effect to preview gift upc modal.
-    - Added all new Lunar New Year profile effect styles to send gift modal.
+    - Added all new Lunar New Year profile effect to send gift modal.
+    - Added all new Lunar New Year avatar decoration to avatar decoration preview modal.